Event

 Scott Silvester | Principal

 Scott Silvester has broad experience designing, investigating, and rehabilitating structures.
-He specializes in investigations and remedial designs for concrete, steel, timber, and masonry structures.
-Scott has published articles and presented papers extensively throughout the industry and is an active member or several organizations, including the American Concrete Institute, American Society of Civil Engineers, International Concrete Repair Institute, and the CROSS-US Structural Safety Expert Panel.
+He leads SGH’s structural engineering presence in Denver, specializing in investigations and remedial designs for concrete, steel, timber, and masonry structures.
+Scott has consulted with owners, contractors, and designers on a range of investigations following many structural performance failures and catastrophic collapse.
+He publishes articles and presents papers based on his industry experience and is an active member of the Collaborative Reporting of Safer Structures US (CROSS-US) Structural Safety Expert Panel, advocating for sharing safety lessons across the industry.

 Joseph Rogers